vfarcic/devops26/manuscript/06-env.md

 ![Figure 6-6: The flow from a commit to the master branch to deployment to the staging environment](images/ch06/gitops-full-flow.png)

+I> Please note that the previous diagram is not very accurate.
+We did not yet explore all the technologies behind the process, so it is intentionally vague.

 One thing that we are obviously missing is tests in the application-specific pipeline.
 We'll correct that in one of the next chapters.
 But, before we reach the point that we can promote to production, we should apply a similar set of changes to the repository of the production environment.

 I'll leave it to you to add tests there as well.
 The steps should be the same, and you should be able to reuse the same file with integration tests located in https://bit.ly/2Do5LRN.
 You can also skip doing that since having production tests is not mandatory for the rest of the exercises we'll do.
 If you choose not to add them, please use your imagination so that whenever we talk about an environment, you always assume that we can have tests, if we choose to.